Sujan0310/Machine-learning-model/README.md

 # Machine-learning-model
-Based on the evaluation of the Breast Cancer Wisconsin dataset, here is the final performance breakdown:
+Based on the evaluation of the Breast Cancer dataset, here is the final performance breakdown:

 1. Decision Tree Classifier
 Accuracy: 91.81%